DETAILED MENU

 to non-violence

-of violence.
+way to strategies of violence.

-with what is the problem.
+not cooperate with whatever causes the problem.

-The process of non-violence consists in saying, "I do not agree with
+The process of non-violence consists in saying, "I do not agree

-do nothing in the kind of contempt, destruction, slander, etc. and I accept
+of contempt, destruction, slander, etc. and I accept all the consequences

-both of us. "
+us. "

 - Our own violence